keptn/keptn/usecases/unbreakable-delivery-pipeline/README.md

 ## About this use case

-The inital goal of the *Unbreakable Delivery Pipeline* is to implement a pipeline that prevents bad code changes from impacting your end users.
+The initial goal of the *Unbreakable Delivery Pipeline* is to implement a pipeline that prevents bad code changes from impacting your end users.
 Therefore, it relies on three concepts known as Shift-Left, Shift-Right, and Self-Healing.

 * **Shift-Left**: Ability to pull data for specific entities (processes, services, or applications) through an automation API and feed it into the tools that are used to decide on whether to stop the pipeline or keep it running.